pj-commits/pj-commits/README.md

 - I’m currently working on small personal projects
 - I’m currently learning Python
 - I’m looking to collaborate on Beginner web dev projects
-- I’m looking for help with PHP
+- I’m looking for help with PHP and Python
-- Ask me about Python

 ## Summary